 One of the most convenient ways to travel between cities in Korea is by train.
 Bus schedules can vary depending on traffic, but that is never the case for the railroad.
 Trains operate on fixed schedules, allowing passengers to make exact travel plans and arrive at their destinations on time.

-For an affordable vacation traveling around Korea, the KR Pass, an exclusive railway pass for foreigners, allows unlimited use of all trains including KTX express trains for a certain number of days.
+For an affordable vacation traveling around Korea, the KR Pass, an exclusive railway pass for foreign visitors and expats, allows unlimited use of all trains, including KTX express trains, for a certain number of days.

 One of the most important railway stations in Seoul, Seoul Station is the starting point of the Gyeongbu Line, a double-track line that connects Seoul to Busan.
-Major stations on the Gyeongbu Line include Daejeon, Dongdaegu, Singyeongju, and Busan Stations.
-Many other rail lines also start from Seoul Station, excluding the Honam line which departs from Yongsan Station and travels to the southwest region of Korea.
+Major stations on the Gyeongbu Line include Daejeon, Dongdaegu, Singyeongju, and Busan Station.
+Many other rail lines also start from Seoul Station, excluding the Honam Line, which departs from Yongsan Station and travels to the southwest region of Korea.

-Yongsan Station (Seoul Subway Line 1), or a 250m walk from Sinyongsan Station (Seoul Subway Line 4), Exit 4.
+Yongsan Station (Seoul Subway Line 1), or a 250-meter-walk walk from Sinyongsan Station (Seoul Subway Line 4), exit 4

-Non-express trains headed to the eastern provinces for tourist sites such as Gangneung and Jeongseon in Gangwon-do, and Andong and Gyeongju in Gyeongsangbuk-do and the ITX Cheongchun train headed for Chuncheon depart from Cheongnyangni Station.
-No KTX trains pass through this station.
+This station is for non-express trains headed to the eastern provinces for tourist sites such as Gangneung and Jeongseon in Gangwon-do, Andong, and Gyeongju in Gyeongsangbuk-do, and the ITX Cheongchun train for Chuncheon.
+KTX trains do not pass through this station.

 Yeongdeungpo Station covers the travel needs of passengers in the southwest part of Seoul.
-The station became Seoul’s first privately operated railway station in 1990.
+Opened in 1990, the station is Seoul’s first privately operated railway station.
 All non-express trains passing through Yeongdeungpo Station make stops here.